yd24/city-explorer/README.md

 * 03-06-2023 9:00pm - Application now displays a static map for the searched location.
 * 03-06-2023 10:00pm - Application now displays errors for invalid requests.
 * 03-07-2023 11:00pm - Updated visual layout for application.
+* 03-07-2023 4:30pm - Application now displays forecast data for the location, if available.
+* 03-07-2023 9:31pm - Application now display alerts for errors from server requests.

 ## Credit and Collaborations
 Developed by: Daniel Yoon